-1. The study programme has a study load of 180 EC, of which 90 credits consist of specific discipline expertise modules.
+- The study programme has a study load of 180 EC, of which 90 credits consist of specific discipline expertise modules.
+These courses are not philosophy courses but the student's chosen discipline.
 60 credits of introductory and advanced philosophy courses.
-15 credits specific discipline course and 15 credits for the thesis and milestones trajectory.

-7.13(2)(e) of the WHW
+15 credits specific discipline courses and 15 credits for the thesis and milestones trajectory. - 7.13(2)(e) of the WHW

-OC: right of consent
+PC: right of consent

-2. An overview of the course units of the study programme, the study load and the language per course unit are given in Appendix 2.

-7.13(2)(a) of the WHW
+- 2. An overview of the course units of the study programme, the study load and the language per course unit is provided in the Curriculum Overview in Appendix 2. - 7.13(2)(a) of the WHW

-3. The manner in which the education is provided and assessed is contained in the course guide.
+3. The manner in which the education is provided and assessed is explained on the course Canvas page.

-7.13(2)(x) of the WHW
+7.13(2)(x) of the WHW FC: right of consent

-4. In situations of force majeure where it is not reasonably possible to provide education in the manner referred to in the course guide, a different form of education may be temporarily used.
-The condition in this respect is that the learning objectives set must be achieved even with the change of form.
+4. In situations of force majeure where it is not reasonably possible to provide education in the manner referred to in the Course Catalogue, a different form of education may be temporarily used.
+The condition is that the learning objectives set must be achieved even with the change of form.